 Thus, consumer behavior helps a great deal in formulating production policies.

 Because of the fast pace of new products, introduction the lifespan of many existing products has become shorter.

-Faced with the much shorter Product life cycle, companies need a constant in the introduction of new product ideas to satisfy the names of their target markets.
+Faced with the much shorter Product life cycle, companies need a constant introduction of new product ideas to satisfy the names of their target markets.

 Consumer research into the present and evolving consumer lifestyles and unsatisfied power may provide the basis for a steady stream of new product concepts.